To understand the term straight bill of lading, let us first understand the meaning of the bill of lading (BOL).

 - The original bill of lading is not required to be presented by the buyer or the carrier to get the goods.
 This may run risks for the payment under the letter of credit and cash against documents payment methods.

-- Issuing banks may be left vulnerable to various fraud risks especially under a letter of credit payments as they can lose the control of the goods by using the Straight Bill of Lading.
+- Issuing banks may be left vulnerable to various fraud risks, especially under a letter of credit payments.
+As they can lose control of the goods by using this Bill of Lading.

 What are the Benefits of Using a Straight Bill of Lading?

-- As the original bill of lading need not be presented by the buyer or the importer, they can get the goods from the carrier directly, which may eliminate demurrage and detention charges.
-This may be very beneficial to exporters and importers where the payment is not an issue among the parties and the transit time is very short between the port of loading and port of discharge.
+- As the buyer or the importer need not present the original bill of lading, they can directly get the goods from the carrier.
+Which may eliminate demurrage and detention charges.
+This may be very beneficial to exporters and importers where the payment is not an issue among the parties.
+And the transit time is very short between the port of loading and port of discharge.

 When to Use a Straight Bill of Landing?

-A straight bill of lading is commonly used to ship to customers for goods that have already been paid for.
-Similarly, in case of gifts or donations or any items that do not require payment, like exchanges or returns, a straight bill of lading is easier to use.
+A straight bill of lading is commonly used to ship to customers for goods already being paid for.
+Similarly, in the case of gifts or donations or any items that do not require payment, like exchanges or returns, a straight BOL is easier to use.

-There are various documents needed for the export of goods across country borders, such as Letter of Credit, transport documents, Bill of Exchange, etc. which facilitate fair trade.
-Bill of Lading is one of them and it acts as a proof of ownership.
+There are various documents needed for the export of goods across country borders, such as letters of Credit, transport documents, Bill of Exchange, etc., which facilitate fair international trade.
+Bill of Lading is one of them, and it acts as proof of ownership.
 It is very important to have all the documents of trade ready in order to be successful in an international venture.